-Barclays Bank PLC, an Investment Firm as defined by the Markets in Financial Instruments Directive II (“MiFID II”), and its MiFID II Investment Firm subsidiaries (together, “Barclays”) comprise a multi-service financial institution that engages in a wide variety of activities in relation to multiple products and services, with a broad and diverse client base.
-Because of the nature of these activities, situations may arise in relation to Barclays where a client’s interests could conflict with those of Barclays or with those of other Barclays' clients.
+Barclays Bank PLC and its subsidiaries, including Barclays Bank Ireland PLC (together, “Barclays”) comprise a multi-service financial institution that engages in a wide variety of activities in relation to multiple products and services, with a broad and diverse client base.

 This document provides Barclays’ clients with a summary of its internal Conflicts of Interest (“COI”) Policy.

 Identifying and managing COIs is fundamental to Barclays and the conduct of our business, our relationships with clients and the markets in which we operate.
 Barclays takes all appropriate steps to implement organisational and administrative arrangements designed to identify and prevent or manage COIs.

 Barclays has a COI Policy which, together with related procedures, requires employees to:

 - identify and escalate potential or actual COIs;

 - implement control arrangements that will manage or prevent COIs; and

 - record the general nature and/or sources of COIs.

 Barclays has implemented governance and oversight arrangements in relation to COIs and annually reviews its COI Policy.

 More details related to Barclays’ COI Policy are available upon request.